 Mid-Career Faculty Leadership Program

-Late Assistant (7+ yrs.) & all Associate Professors (modified or unmodified title) with demonstrated commitment to BUMC & track record of accomplishment
+Late Assistant (7+ yrs.) & all Associate Professors (modified or unmodified title) and Early Professors with demonstrated commitment to BUMC & track record of accomplishment

 - 0.05 FTE clinical effort forgiveness provided for BUMG faculty

-- Session dates for the 2021-2022 Program (participants are required to attend ALL days):
+- 2023-2024 MFL Session Dates in-person at BU Hillel (participants are required to attend ALL days):

-- Competitive application process to select about 14 BUMG + 6 BUSM (non-clinical), BUSPH, and GSDM applicants
+- Competitive application process to select about 14 BUMG + 6 Chobanian & Avedisian SOM (non-clinical), BUSPH, and GSDM applicants

 - Individual and institutional commitment for mutual benefit